-Your Right to File a Complaint with the Plan or the HHS Secretary may also file a complaint with the Secretary of the U.S. Department of Health and Human Services, Hubert H. Humphrey Building, 200 Independence Avenue S. W., Washington, and D. C. 20201 or calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
+Your Right to File a Complaint with the Plan or the HHS Secretary

+If you believe that your privacy rights have been violated or if you have a complaint about the Plan's notification process for breaches of unsecured PHI, you may complain to the Plan's Privacy Committee.
+See "Whom to Contact at the Plan for More Information" for contact information.
+You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services, Hubert H. Humphrey Building, 200 Independence Avenue S. W., Washington, and D. C. 20201 or calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 You will not be penalized, or in any way retaliated against for filing a complaint with the Office for Civil Rights or with the Plan.